gogopro-dev/MazeRunnerGame/README.md

 It doesn't start RIGHT away when you start playing the came and won't be always playing.
 It only does so when you face a danger (enemy) and with some cooldown after the first music track has been played.

+## Libraries used

+1. Box2D For all hitboxes & physics simulation
+2. gdx-miniaudio that is the wrapper around MiniAudio C native library for the efficient and robust (unlike LibGDX) sound management
+3. Box2D lights for the fancy visuals
+4. GSON to efficiently parse POJOs and classes, for the saves, and to reduce the spam of classes containing the same logic
+5. GDX freetype platform for parsing .ttf and .otf fonts